Multi-task Planar Reconstruction with Feature Warping Guidance: Experiments

 \subsection{Comparison}

-Our model is most directly comparable to the PlaneAE model by \cite{planeAE}, primarily due to the speed of prediction and the fact that they predict plane parameters directly using a single image as input.
+Our model is most comparable to the PlaneAE model from \cite{planeAE} and PlaneTR model from \cite{planetr}, primarily due to the speed of prediction and the fact that they predict plane parameters directly using a single image as input.
 Given the inconsistent quality of ground truth plane data, the authors of PlaneMVS manually selected stereo pairs for the test set, which contained samples with more complete plane annotations \citep{planemvs}.
 We run our evaluations using the same test set.
 For a fair comparison, we train the PlaneAE model for a total of 20 epochs using a ResNet-50 backbone and the same data with an input size of 480 x 640.
 The original model was trained using an input size of 192 x 256, resulting in a higher FPS.
 To align with our training regimen, we train PlaneAE for 11 epochs using 60,000 samples and an additional 9 epochs with 100,000 random samples.
 We retain the original training configuration of the authors \citep{planeAE}.
-While PlaneRCNN also uses a form of multi-view warping loss during training and takes a single image at inference time, its slower inference speed makes it a less direct comparison.
+We use the same approach for retraining the PlaneTR model, and generate the required line segments using HAWPv3 \citep{hawpv3}.
+While PlaneRCNN also takes a single image at inference time, its slower inference speed makes it a less direct comparison.
 We run evaluations on the provided model from authors \cite{planercnn}.